kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 1.  the target web page is driven by JavaScript, which changes the page’s DOM dynamically: remove an Element, recreate the Element.

-2.  the WebUI keyword is implemented like `WebUI.waitForElementNotClickable`: a variable of type `org.openqa.selenium.WebElement` is repeatedly referred to while the `WebElement` turned to be stale due to the dynamic DOM change by JavaScript in the target web page.
+2.  the WebUI keyword is implemented like `WebUI.waitForElementNotClickable`.
+A variable of type `org.openqa.selenium.WebElement` is repeatedly referred to while the `WebElement` turned to be stale due to the dynamic DOM change by JavaScript in the target web page.

 Lesson learned: